 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company is exposed to credit risk primarily associated to accounts receivable, due from related parties, cash and cash equivalents, and short-term investments.
-The carrying amount of assets included in the consolidated statement of financial position represents the maximum credit exposure.
+The carrying amount of assets included on the balance sheet represents the maximum credit exposure.

 The Company undertakes credit evaluations on counterparties as necessary, requests deposits from customers prior to delivery, and has monitoring processes intended to mitigate credit risks.
-There were no material amounts in trade or other receivables which were past due on March 31, 2022 (at March 31, 2021 - \$nil).
+There were no material amounts in trade or other receivables which were past due on March 31, 2023 (at March 31, 2022 - \$nil).